Throat Cancer Treatment in India

 Types of Throat Cancer that are treated in india

 Squamous Cell Carcinoma - Squamous cell carcinoma develops in the thin, flat cells that line much of the throat.
 These cells look scale-like when checked under a microscope.
 This type of throat cancer is the most common in India and other part of the world includng USA where large number of people consume tobacco in one or the other way.
-Squamous Cell Cancers are symptomatic hence their diagnosis in early stage is possible.
-Surgery is the main line of treatmenyt for throat cancer involving squamous cell cancer.
+Squamous Cell throat Cancers are symptomatic hence their diagnosis in early stage is possible.
+Surgery is the main line of treatment for throat cancer involving squamous cell cancer.
 It may or may not be follwed by radiation therapy.
 The decison to go or not to go for radiotherapy depends upon the stage of the cancer.

 Diagnosis of Throat Cancer in India